meteor/galaxy-docs/content/dns.md

 description: Learn how to configure DNS to point to Galaxy
 ---

 Before users can access your application, you must configure your DNS records to point to Galaxy.
-The exact process is specific to your DNS provider, however the general method is the same.
+The exact process is specific to your DNS provider, however, the general method is the same.

 <h2 id="subdomain">Hosting on a subdomain</h2>